TokenBender/seamless_communication/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-NC License.
 See the `LICENSE.md` file for details.